Table of Contents

 Texture

-Guanaco wool feels smoother than your hair after using the best shampoo you can ever use.
+Guanaco wool feels exceptionally smooth, refined, and soft to the touch.
 The fibers are always very thin and uniform.
-There’s no chance of the yarn fraying or breaking.
-So the smoothness won’t fade after years of use.
+Thereโ€™s no chance of the yarn fraying or breaking thanks to its natural elasticity.
+So the smoothness wonโ€™t fade after years of use.

 Softness

-The softness of guanaco compared with high-quality down used for making pillows and comforters.
+The softness of guanaco compared with high-quality down is used for making pillows and comforters.
 Guanaco fibers are washed properly before becoming yarns.
-That’s why there are no natural wax or layers like lanolin over the yarns that can trouble your skin.
+Thatโ€™s why there are no natural waxes or layers like lanolin over the yarns that can trouble your skin.

 Breathability